The Girlfriend Experience: Reception

-As of June 2020, the film has a 67% approval rating on the review aggregator site Rotten Tomatoes based on 139 reviews with an average rating of 6.39/10.
+As of June 2020, the film has a 67% approval rating on the review aggregator site Rotten Tomatoes based on 138 reviews with an average rating of 6.4/10.
 The website's critics consensus states: "Steven Soderbergh's latest lo-fi production is strikingly crafted but emotionally vague".
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Roger Ebert rated the film four out of four stars, saying "This film is true about human nature.
 It clearly sees needs and desires.
 It is not universal, but within its particular focus, it is unrelenting."

 On the opposite end of the spectrum, David Edelstein of New York Magazine complained that "most of the dialogue is listless, and no matter how much Soderbergh snips and stitches, the movie is a corpse with twitching limbs."
 Luke Davies, critic for The Monthly, wrote that the film is "disposable and pretentious" and "is shot sombrely and austerely, in a style that might be described as 'vacuous chic'" and concluded that "as a film in which a porn star's presence is a fundamental marketing hook, it is masturbation."